fiacredev/fiacredev/README.md

-<small>**Turning ideas into code is my skills, and my heart belongs to algorithms.
-Every challenge is an opportunity to create magic code! 🧠💻**</small>
+<small>**Turning ideas into code is my passion, and my heart truly belongs to algorithms.
+Every challenge is an opportunity to create magic with code! 🧠💻**</small>

 <p align="center">